anguoyuan/Pixel_retrieval-Segmented_instance_retrieval/README.md

+# Official Release: Pixel Retrieval Benchmarks PRoxford and PRparis

-This is the official release of the pixel retrieval benchmarks PRoxford and PRparis, which are introduced in the ICCV 23 paper 'Towards Content-based Pixel Retrieval in Revisited Oxford and Paris'.
+We are pleased to announce the official release of the pixel retrieval benchmarks PRoxford and PRparis.
+These benchmarks are introduced in our ICCV 23 paper, "Towards Content-based Pixel Retrieval in Revisited Oxford and Paris."

-# Access the benchmarks
+## Accessing the Benchmarks

+### Prerequisites

-1. Download our pixel-level labels [here](https://sgvr.kaist.ac.kr/~guoyuan/Segment_retrieval/pixel_retrieval_benchmarks.rar).
+1. **Download Pixel-Level Labels**: Download and extract our pixel-level labels from [here](https://sgvr.kaist.ac.kr/~guoyuan/Segment_retrieval/pixel_retrieval_benchmarks.rar).

-2. We provide an example result of 'sift sp' as a demo.
-Download it from this [link](https://sgvr.kaist.ac.kr/~guoyuan/Segment_retrieval/results.rar).
+2. **Download Example Result**: We provide an example result using the 'sift sp' method.
+Download and extract it from [this link](https://sgvr.kaist.ac.kr/~guoyuan/Segment_retrieval/results.rar).

+### Evaluation Steps

-3. Run miou.py in the evaluation_code directory to get mious for each query.
+1. Run `miou.py` in the `evaluation_code` directory to get mIoUs for each query.

-4. Run mAP@k.py in the evaluation_code directory to get the final mAP@k.
+2. Run `mAP@k.py` in the `evaluation_code` directory to get the final mAP@k.

+### Testing Your Own Method

+To test your own method, named 'ABC':
+- Save the image-level and pixel-level results in `results/image-level/ABC` and `results/pixel-level/ABC/matching_result`, respectively.
+- Modify the method name in `miou.py` and `mAP@k.py`.
+Run them.

+### Directory Structure

+Your directory structure should be as follows:
+-- pixel_retrieval-Segmented_instance_retrieval
+|-- pixel_retrieval_benchmarks
+|-- evaluation_code
+|-- results

-We are still refining this evaluation code.
+> **Note**: We are still refining this evaluation code.

 # Content-based Pixel Retrieval